bbc/rd-apmm-python-lib-mediagrains/README.md

 ### Requirements

 * A working Python 3.10+ installation
-* BBC R&D's internal deb repository set up as a source for apt (if installing via apt-get)
-* The tool [tox](https://tox.readthedocs.io/en/latest/) is needed to run the unittests, but not required to use the library.
+* The tool [Docker](https://docs.docker.com/engine/install/) is needed to run the tests, but not required to use the library.

 ### Steps